ButterSus/PersonalWebsite/Writerside/topics/Compilers-Introduction.md

 depending on factors like how often a piece of code is executed, what kind of input it receives, etc.

-It also means, that JIT compilers often try to assume some repetitive patterns in the code, which usually is not possible for standard compilers.
+It also means that JIT compilers often try to assume some repetitive patterns in the code, which usually is not possible for standard compilers.